TheTalentCat/website/_posts/2020/February/2020-02-12-What It Means to Think With Logic.md

 Logic has a well defined structure.
 In the same way you can you can look at a sentence and pick out the nouns, verbs, and punctuation, you can typically know with 100% certainty if a thought or statement is logical.

 What does learning logic do for you?
-Why would anyone make the effort if it goes against what feels right?
+Why would anyone make the effort if it sometimes goes against what feels right?